jaimuepe/jam-engine/README.md

 # jam-engine
 A very dirty 2d engine in c++ and OpenGL.
+Needs a lot of work.